 Pingdom instant alerts allow you (as well as your dev team) to get alerted immediately when your site is down for whatever reason.
 The alerts are delivered in emails and text messages for you to never miss them:

 It also checks your site from different IPs from around the world and alerts you whenever your site is inaccessible in a certain location, not just globally.
+On top of that, the platform monitors both desktop and mobile performance.
+The latter is crucial in the age of Mobile-First Indexing.

 7. Get Alerted Whenever Your Site is Hacked with Google Search Console